rhittik12/Weathermood/README.md

 ## Deploy to Vercel

-1. Rename `weather.html` to `index.html`.
-2. Push `index.html` and the `audio` folder to GitHub.
+1. Push `index.html` and the `audio` folder to GitHub.
-3. Import the repository into Vercel.
+2. Import the repository into Vercel.
-4. Leave the framework preset as **Other**.
+3. Leave the framework preset as **Other**.
-5. Leave the build command empty.
+4. Leave the build command empty.
-6. Deploy.
+5. Deploy.

 The site is static, so Vercel does not need a build process or server function.